 Revised Pay As You Earn Repayment (REPAYE) Plan

-Participants pay 10% of their discretionary income (total household income less 150% of the poverty guideline for family size in your state) for up to 20 years if all loans are for undergraduate study and up to 25 years is at least some loans are for graduate work.
-Your payments are calculated each year based on your tax return and current family size.
+Participants pay 10% of their discretionary income (total household income less 150% of the poverty guideline for law size in your state) for up to 20 years if all loans are for undergraduate study and up to 25 years is at least some loans are for graduate work.
+Your payments are calculated each year based on your tax return and current law size.
 Based on income, the payments may exceed the payments of the 10 year repayment plan.

 Pay As You Earn Repayment (PAYE) Plan

 Participants likewise pay 10% of their discretionary income as adjusted annually.
 Household income is considered only if a joint return is filed with your spouse.
 The plan lasts for up to 20 years and never pays more than the 10 year plan.

 Income-Based Repayment (IBR) Plan

 This plan last 20 years if your loan was taken after 7/1/14 and 25 years if taken prior to that date.
 Your monthly payment is 10-15% of your discretionary income and will not exceed a 10 year payment plan.
 Your payments are calculated annually based on income and law size.
 Your spouse’s income will be considered if you file a joint return.

 This plan lasts for up to 25 years.
 Your payment, which is calclated annually based on income and law size, will be the lesser of a) 20% of your discretionary income or b) the amount you would pay over a 12 year repayment plan based on your income.
 Your spouse’s income is considered only if you file a joint tax return or choose to repay your loan with your spouse’s loan.
 Your payment may exceed a 10 year plan.